 Tourists barred by Israel from Gaza border as Palestinian Islamic Jihad vows revenge

-Rescue workers and a member of Palestinian security forces search for missing or dead militants in Khan Younis, southern Gaza Strip, after the tunnel was blown up on Nov.
-3.Ibraheem Abu Mustafa / Reuters file
+Rescue workers and a member of Palestinian security forces loyal to Hamas, stand while searching for missing or dead militants after Israel blew up a cross-border tunnel, in Khan Younis in the southern Gaza Strip on Nov.
+3, 2017.Ibraheem Abu Mustafa / Reuters file

 Breaking News Emails

 Get breaking news alerts and special reports.
 The news and stories that matter, delivered weekday mornings.

 TEL AVIV, Israel — Israel has barred tourists from visiting part of its border with Gaza amid fears an Iranian-funded militant group is planning to retaliate for the destruction of a cross-border tunnel.

 Israeli officials said the tunnel stretched from Gaza into Israel and was designed to allow civilians to be kidnapped.